Gwindow/WhatAPI/Twinklebear Work Notes.md

 in subscriptions.Subscriptions what is sortThreadsBySection supposed to do?
 So I can test it and make sure it does what's expected.
 I'm guessing it orders the subscriptions by forum section to match the ordering on the site's forum section view?

+In util.Updater, is this finished?
+Is there an update site setup?
+Shouldn't it be part of the Android app code, instead of here
+In util, do we need Quadruple, Quintuple, Septuple, Sextuple, StringUtils or Triple?

+Some classes have static init functions that simply peform the job of a constructor.
+I think in some areas we could replace the init with a constructor.

 In function in notifications.Results:
 ```Java
 public void downloadFile(String url, String path) throws IOException {